 The feminist society we live in imposes a sweeping ban on men, prohibiting them from relating to women sexually.
-This includes a ban on looking at women and on their bodies, including in pictures, a prohibition on having private sexual thoughts about women, and extensive bans on implicit interaction with women including flirting and even exchanging glances, due to a feminist assertion that all of these are violent and offensive.
+This includes a ban on looking at women and on their bodies, including in pictures, a prohibition on having private sexual thoughts about women, and extensive bans on implicit interaction with women including flirting and even exchanging glances, due to a feminist assertion that all of these are violent and offensive (while women engage in all of the above freely under social endorsement and acknowledgment).
 Here, a problem may arise, that feminist thinking and society as a whole have never considered, although it is tangible and dramatic.

 Feminism imagines a kind of male sexuality in which the woman is permanently in complete desexualization for the man – her body is only functional for him as it would be for another woman.
 So, as far as feminism is concerned, the behind of a woman in tight jeans waiting in front of a man in line, should be just as sexually meaningless to him as it is for the tired, impatient elderly lady standing behind him.
 In this feminist ideal of men’s sexuality, within that man, male sexuality appears precisely when it is the right moment for it according to feminism – in a situation defined by feminism as appropriate for men’s sexuality to appear.
 The problem is, that no such male sexuality exists.

 The hormonal system in men is different than in women.
 In women, an internal mechanism increases and decreases hormonal levels cyclically, by the ovulation process in the ovaries.
 That is, women’s hormonal levels are determined primarily by internal signals.
 But in men, there is no similar internal hormonal clock to increase hormone levels periodically, and the levels of sex hormones depend on external stimuli.
 A thorough review can be found in the excellent paper Sexual Modulation of Testosterone: Insights for Humans from Across Species, by Katherine Goldey & Sari van Andres (2015).
-Briefly, multiple studies show that social interaction with unfamiliar women, thoughts about women sexually, seeing women’s nudity including in movies, women’s odor and more, all elevate testosterone in men.
-As explained in the book Lovism, from a neurobiological point of view, our human sexuality can be regarded as one system composed of two parts residing in two bodies and communicating with one another much like two adjacent brain areas – these two parts being the sexuality brain areas of the man and the woman taken together – with the sexual language of gestures and tokens being what connects the two parts and enables their mutual activation, instead of physical neural branches.
+Briefly, multiple studies with human subjects show that social interaction with unfamiliar women, thoughts about women sexually, seeing women’s nudity including in movies, women’s odor and more, all elevate testosterone in men.
+As explained in the book Lovism, from a neurobiological point of view our human sexuality can be regarded as one system comprising two parts, that reside in two bodies, and communicate much like two adjacent brain areas – these two parts being the sexuality brain areas of the man and the woman taken together, and the sexual language of gestures and tokens being what connects them and enables their mutual activation, instead of physical neural branches.
 The dependency of testosterone levels on femininity-driven cues, is an example of this para-neural communication between the two parts.
-The women that a man sees and the sexual thoughts he has about them, the appearance of a woman’s body, voice, hair, odor and smile, are what elevates the levels of the sex hormone, testosterone.
+The women that a man sees and the sexual thoughts that he has about them, the appearance of a woman’s body, voice, hair, odor and smile, are what elevates the levels of the sex hormone, testosterone.

 Conversely, isolation from feminine stimuli is expected to lower testosterone levels.
 One finding that can corroborate this, is that during the isolation created by imprisonment, sexual violence between male prisoners is more than three times lower than among female prisoners.
 There may be of course various reasons for these lower levels of sexual violence in imprisoned men compared to imprisoned women, but one such probable reason is the decrease in testosterone levels due to the isolation from femininity, while hormones levels in women are less dependent on external signals and hence isolation from such stimuli does not impact their sexual violence as much.

 Alarmingly, this prediction is materializing right before our eyes.
-As early as 2007 it was found that from 1987 to 2004, there was a cumulative decrease of 17% in testosterone levels in men in the US, that was not explained by aging, health, obesity or lifestyle (the comparison was made between matching age groups in different years).
+As early as 2007 it was found that by 2004, there was a cumulative decrease of 17% in testosterone levels in men in the US as compared to 1987, that was not explained by aging, health, obesity or lifestyle (the comparison was made between matching age groups in different years).
 From 2016 to 2020 this decline has continued, especially in young men, of whom, 20% had already reached the level of clinical diagnosis of testosterone deficiency.
 In those very same years, two epidemics developed in the West: declining sperm quality, and impotence (during those years, drugs like Viagra, which three decades ago were prescribed primarily to the elderly, became so common that they are now perceived as recreational drugs while intended for individuals suffering from a clinical condition).

 All this while, it was clear that the levels of the sex hormone in men depend on exposure to external sexual stimuli.
 It should be just as obvious that an almost absolute prohibition on any type of exposure to these stimuli including through thoughts, chronically, mimicking psychological isolation, is expected to create a massive reduction in testosterone.
 These signals – the sights, the thoughts, and the interaction through the language of sexuality – determine its level.
 Can feminist decrees about what should boys and men consider as appropriate for them to think, see, feel and engage in, affect how their testosterone level is modulated when they interact with women, and inhibit it by forbidding them from ever regarding women sexually, except when rarely permitted by feminism?
 One study described in the review provided by Goldey and van Andres suggests that the answer is certainly yes: men in a rural Dominican community had lower testosterone when interacting with the female partner of a close friend, as compared to the levels when interacting with an unpartnered woman (Flinn et al. 2012), demonstrating that social norms are definitely capable of regulating whether interactions with women will elevate testosterone levels or not.